jupiterbjy/CUIAudioPlayer/README.md

 Plus, this will be my first repo trying out git features such as milestones, issue, etc.

 ---
-## Status

-This impressive pre-stone-age program does:
-- refresh audio list
-- show *part* of metadata (No joke!)
-- Other checked stuff mentioned below.

-that's all.

----
 ## Planned features
 Will mark those if it's implemented.
 - [ ] Bare minimum audio player functions